EnzoNMigliano/Black-Lives-Matter-and-Social-Justice/README.md

  - News papers (e.g., Whashington Post).

- - Reliable private istitutions (e.g., Google, Twitter).
+ - Reliable private institutions (e.g., Google, Twitter).

  The data was utilized for our different staticals analisys ranging from descriptive to predictive analytics, as well as good visualizations of the problems.